 23 Different Property Types: Real Estate Guide

 It's smart to look at all of your options when you're considering buying a home.
 With all of the different property types in real estate, there truly is something for everyone.
 You want a home that checks the right boxes and one you can be proud to call home.
-Choosing the right Realtor is just as important as choosing the right property.
-If you can go into the home shopping experience with this knowledge in hand, you'll have an easier time making the right choice on what type of property is best for you!
+If you can go into the home shopping experience with this knowledge in-hand, you'll have an easier time making the right choice on what type of property is best for you!